mikera/vectorz-clj/README.md

  - Pure JVM code (i.e. no native dependencies)
  - Very fast, mutable vectors ("as fast as you can get on the JVM")
+ - Build upon a good abstraction for vectors (AVector)
  - Different concrete vector types, e.g. primitive vectors for 2D/3D graphics (Vector2 and Vector3)
  - DSL for vector manipulation that can do useful things like vector subranges etc.
+ - Matrix functionality as required to complement the vector types

  vectorz-clj is implemented as a wrapper over the vectorz library, which provides the underlying data structures as well as a set of APIs that can be used from Java.